Angthong Marine Park: How to plan your day

 Schedules to Ang Thong: Plan for a full day out.
 Most tours leave Koh Samui early in the morning, and the journey by boat to Ang Thong is a few hours.

 Ferry and boat options from Koh Samui to Ang Thong

 Before you hire a boat: Be sure to ask what’s included and not – i.e. life jackets, drinking water and snacks, snorkel gear, etc. Reputable companies provide water but do make sure.
 Also, check in advance the availability of shade on the boat you choose!
 (Especially important if you're coming to Koh Samui with children).Get there in a big boat, little boat, private boat, busy boat, fast boat or by sailboat.
 Many Koh Samui charter companies have a range of craft to suit your budget and size of group.

 How to hire a boat and make a booking: If you have a big group, a tight schedule or specific requirements – certainly inquire with boat charters in advance, by email.
 Many have expat involvement so English language communication isn’t a problem.
 However, if you’d like to wait and see, it’s definitely possible to book your Ang Thong day-trip with little notice once on Koh Samui or Koh Phangan.
 You’ll find booking offices and travel agents all over Samui.
 Otherwise, check with your hotel and have them do the legwork.
 It’ll cost more, but laziness and holidays go so well together.

-Appropriate shoes: Women’s Merrell Jacardia sandals or men’s Merrell Kahuna sandals – sturdy sandals like these can handle water and grip slick surfaces.
+Appropriate shoes: You want grippy sandals that can get wet and will stay on your feet.
+Ideally they can handle a bit of hiking, too.
+Something like Keen sports sandals (+ women's version) are ideal – sturdy sandals like these can handle water and grip slick surfaces.
 Getting from your boat to the island, you’ll likely need to hop in and out of a longtail boat tender – just a mention if anyone in your group would struggle.

 Things to do at Ang Thong